moonbeam87/FTC-Log-Analyzer/README.md

 # FTC Log Analyzer

 FTC Log Analyzer is a Python Web Application built with Plot.ly and Dash to help FTC Teams visualize CSV Data from the robot controller.
+The App is loosely based off the "Dash Financial Report" example app.

 The App in its current state can only view the Current Draw, and the Position of two motors, though I hope to quickly add more functionality